newgirll/Furry-Game/README.md

 # Furry Game

 Furry Game was created during the bootcamp (CodersLab).
-It is based on JavaScript.
+The main purpose of this workshop was to build a game using object-oriented JavaScript and starting using Webpack.

 Basic rule is to catch as many coins as it is possible.
 The coins are showing up randomly on the board.
 To move Furry use your arrows keys: up(up arrow), down( down arrow), left( left arrow), right(right arrow).